stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 a quantity of `1` in this function's body.

-As a final note, pattern matching in Idris 2 is only allowed when the value in question exists at run-time, meaning that it isn't erased.
+As a final note, pattern matching in Idris 2 is only allowed when the value in question exists at runtime, meaning that it isn't erased.
 This is because in QTT, a value must be constructed before it can be
 pattern-matched: if you match on a variable `x`, the resources required to make that variable's value are added to the total count.